- Overview

 Adult Services - Admiral Nursing ServiceWe are the Admiral Nurse Service.

+Our Nurses, Known as Admiral Nurses, provide free life changing support and advice to anyone affected by Dementia.
 When things get challenging or difficult for people with dementia and their families, Admiral Nurses work alongside them, giving the compassionate one-to-one support, expert guidance and practical solutions that can be difficult to find elsewhere.

 Admiral Nurses focus on the family as a whole, including making sure carers have the support and skills they need, and equip carers with stress management techniques and coping strategies.
 We are here to make sure no one faces Dementia alone.